ggingell/webpack-es2015/README.md

 ## Install Gulp

 `$ npm install -g gulp`
+`$ npm install -g karma-cli`

-Installing Gulp this way allows you to use Gulp via the command line.
+Installing Karma and Gulp this way allows you to use them via the command line.
+Both will use the config files local to the directory where you run them.

 ## Developing